Back to top

 •

-Listos California also offers a Disaster Recovery Resources Guide in English and Spanish that includes information about housing assistance, replacing vital documents, help replacing prescriptions, accessing food, and more.
-You can also find a variety of safety and disaster preparedness flyers on topics from safety in severe storms to a Disaster Ready Card in 14 languages.
+Listos California offers a Disaster Recovery Resources Guide in English ad Spanish that includes information about housing assistance, replacing vital documents, replacing prescriptions, accessing food, and more.
+You can also find a variety of safety and disaster preparedness flyers on different topics and a Disaster Ready Card in 14 languages.

 •